What is CPRSP?

 CPRSP benefits are considered taxable and as such a T4A will be issued to you for amounts claimed in the calendar year.

-A T4A is not issued when the CPRSP benefit is paid to your corporation for Corporation’s IPP or (NEW) RPP only.
+A T4A is not issued when the CPRSP benefit is paid to your corporation for Corporation’s IPP or RPP only.

 For tax-related questions we recommend that you seek advice from your accountant or financial planner.